DrpChallenge/main/example/README.md

-# Reinforcement Learning Implementation using PFRL Library
+# Reinforcement Learning Implementation Example using PFRL Library

 ## Introduction
 In this example, we demonstrate how to implement reinforcement learning using the PFRL library (a deep reinforcement learning library using PyTorch).
 We provide two scripts: `train_by_pfrl.py` for training a reinforcement learning agent using the DQN algorithm and `policy_prfl.py` for executing a trained policy.